DayPilot Scheduler can load the resource tree children dynamically (upon clicking the expand [+] icon).

 JavaScript

-Set dynamicChildren property of a resource to true for every resource that you want to load dynamically.
+Set the dynamicChildren property of a resource to true for every resource that you want to load dynamically.

 See also DayPilot.Scheduler.onLoadNode.

-{name: "Building A", id: "A", dynamicChildren: true},
+{ name: "Building A", id: "A", dynamicChildren: true },

-{name: "Building B", id: "B", dynamicChildren: true},
+{ name: "Building B", id: "B", dynamicChildren: true },

-{name: "Building C", id: "C", dynamicChildren: true}
+{ name: "Building C", id: "C", dynamicChildren: true }

 args.async = true;

-// simulating slow server-side load
+// simulate server-side load

 args.resource.children = [